Falling Marbles Press

 Stories

-DAY ONE, STORY FIVE by Stewart Berg
+DAY TWO, STORY EIGHT by Stewart Berg

 A selection from The Pentameron; or, The Five Days of Fifty Stories, as Told by a Group of Friends Escaping the Covid Pandemic, a reworking of the 15th Century work “Cent Nouvelles Nouvelles.”
 Part romance and part satire of romance, The Pentameron features a group of Puget Sound friends who, spending a week on Lake Chelan, tell stories — all of them true — of the people at home.

-WHEN HARRY MET SALLY by Stephen Paul Foster
+WAKEUP CALL by Stephen Paul Foster

 On Stories